bcc32/advent-of-code/README.md

 After the output buffer (`aoc.out`) is written to and auto-reverted by Emacs, its contents are automatically copied into the kill ring (and the X clipboard, if supported).

+Alternatively, pressing C-c C-c in an output buffer will revert the buffer and submit the contents automatically, prompting for the level number (1 or 2) and confirmation.